Azyura203/KaneDocs/DEPLOYMENT.md

 ## 🌟 Features Ready for Use

-Your deployed KaneDocs will include:
+Your deployed KODEX will include:

 ### 📜 Version Control System
 - Complete Git-like interface